fboender/scriptform/doc/MANUAL.md

 Otherwise, '`off`' is passed.
 Unlike HTML forms, which send no value to the server if the checkbox was not checked, Scriptform always sends either 'on' or 'off'.

+The `checkbox` field type supports the following additional options:

+- **`checked`**: Whether the checkbox should be checked by default (boolean)

+For Example:

+    ...
+    "fields": [
+        {
+          "name": "receive_newsletter",
+          "title": "Do you want to receive our newsletter?", "type": "checkbox",
+          "checked": true
+        }
+    ]
+    ...

 ### <a name="field_types_select">Select</a>